PiotrWald/Invoices/README.md

 Before you send a solution add missing tests and make sure all tests are green.

 Working application should be deployed to Heroku and link to app should be included with your solution.
+To learn more about application deployment to Heroku please go to [https://devcenter.heroku.com/articles/getting-started-with-rails5#heroku-gems](https://devcenter.heroku.com/articles/getting-started-with-rails5#heroku-gems).
+Remember to include Procfile - it's use on Heroku is optional, but highly recommended.

 ___